Cafeteria mobile app case study

 The goal:

-Create an app that will allow you to browse the menu, create an order, and select the table in the cafeteria.
+Create an app that will allow you to browse the menu, create an order, and select a table in the cafeteria.

 Project duration: